 I am a general internist by training, and I practice primary care at a UBMD/Kaleida Health ambulatory center in North Buffalo.
 I am also a member of the ECMC Geriatrics Consultation Service.
 I provide medical care to a diverse population of adults, and I specialize in caring for chronically ill and frail elders.
 I strive to integrate my patients’ values, circumstances and preferences with evidence from high-quality medical research in order to make the best possible care decisions for my patients—a decision-making process that often includes quality-of-life discussions with my patients and their families.

 My main research and teaching areas are biomedical ethics (particularly in regard to incapacitated patients), research ethics and palliative medicine.
 I am also interested in the study of medical decision making, decision analysis and evidence-based medicine.
-I am responsible for research ethics at the UB Clinical and Translational Research Center (CTRC) where I founded and chair the monthly Clinical and Research Ethics Seminar.
+I was responsible for research ethics at the UB Clinical and Translational Research Center (CTRC) from its inception until 2014, where I founded and still chair the monthly Clinical and Research Ethics Seminar.

 Geriatric Medicine, Palliative Medicine

 This UBMD clinician teaches at the University at Buffalo's School of Medicine and Biomedical Sciences.
 Learn more about this clinician’s research and teaching activities.
 View credentials, publications, professional involvement and more.